smallbing87/Free-Anticheats/README.md

 # GrimAC
 [Download](https://www.spigotmc.org/resources/grim-anticheat.99923/)
 Basically the best free option out there, with one of the best simulation/movement checks on the internet.
-Also detects any reach, even more consistent than others like karhu.
+Also detects any reach, even more consistent than others like Karhu.

 # NoCheatPlus
 [Download](https://ci.codemc.io/job/Updated-NoCheatPlus/job/Updated-NoCheatPlus/lastSuccessfulBuild/artifact/target/NoCheatPlus.jar) / [ProtocolLib](https://github.com/dmulloy2/ProtocolLib) is highly recommended.